NESTCollaboration/nest/README.md

 	Bin Center  Bin Actual  Gaus Mean  Mean Error  Gaus Sigma  Sig Error
 	```

-* LUX_Run03.txt comes from Phys.
-Rev. Lett.
-116, 161301 (2016) (or arXiv:1512.03506) Fig. 1 thick black band,
-	used without uncertainty here.
-Needed for LIMIT mode.
-Do NOT treat as "official" LUX numbers.

 NOTE: While rootNEST can be built using NEST's built-in CMake (see setup instructions), you can compile
 yourself by doing: